 Parents/guardians are welcome to share information regarding their student's learning styles and needs in order to assist this process.
-The Optional Placement Information Form is made available on the Richards School website each spring.
-To better understand this process, our guiding principles are listed below.
+The Optional Placement Information Form is made available each spring.
+To a better understanding of this process, our guiding principles are listed below.